-The selected intern will assist genetic counseling faculty members with case preparation, as well as educational and administrative projects throughout the six weeks.
-The intern also will have the opportunity to observe prenatal, cancer, pediatric and Huntington's disease genetic counseling sessions, and attend monthly tumor and fetal board meetings.
-A stipend will be provided.
+The selected intern will assist genetic counseling faculty with case preparation, as well as educational and administrative projects.
+They will have the opportunity to observe prenatal, adult, cancer, pediatric and Huntington's disease cases and attend monthly tumor and fetal board meetings.

 How to Apply